The 2020–2022 Class of William C. Friday Fellows will

 a given text speaks —and recognizing the power differentials that amplify some voices and truths over others —transforms reading into a practice of conscientization.
 Reading with intention also invites humility.
 When we read with generosity, we can

 find our way to a fuller understanding of our own life and world.
 When we read between the lines – and across these six texts – we hold space for new insights and welcome unimagined possibilities.

-A detailed reading guide for the six texts
+You can access a detailed reading and resource guide for the six texts by clicking here.

 2020–2022 SEMINAR SCHEDULE & LOCATIONS